andr-nau/experiment-data-to-3D/README.md

 ![Fig.4](https://github.com/andr-nau/experiment-data-to-3D/blob/master/Fig4.gif "IV cut")

-Some repeating and moving (with magnetic field) features on the curves are clearly visible.
-But it appeared that curves first go up and then go down.
+Some repetitive features on the curves are clearly visible.
+But it appeared that curves first move up and then move down.
 So, the best representation could be in 3D.
 Using the same Mathematica code, I prepared XYZ file for 3D presentation, see Fig.5:

 ![Fig.5](https://github.com/andr-nau/experiment-data-to-3D/blob/master/Fig4.gif "IV 3D")